 Location is the number one factor that comes into account when looking to buy land.

 The location needs to be situated in an area that makes sense for you.
 Ideally, your block should be close to the amenities which are going to make your life a little easier – consider schools, shops, cafes, public transport options, medical facilities, parks, and playgrounds.
-Everyone’s requirements will differ, but it’s good to think about all of the options which may make your home more appealing should you wish to sell in the future.
+Everyone’s requirements will differ and remember that your own circumstances may change in the future.
+Consider what amenities may be more important to you later on.
+It’s also good to think about all of the options which may make your home more appealing should you wish to sell in the future.

-Depending on your intentions with your new home, the future may also need to be considered.
+Depending on your intentions with your new home, there may be financial implications to be considered.
 Investment growth generally eventuates from the land, not from the house, making it a smart investment to find the perfect block (suited to your budget) before you even begin to design your dream home.

 The right allotment in a good growth area provides the potential for your investment to grow substantially over time.